lkesteloot/unsong/unsong.md

 The girl I was going to marry ran her fingers through her pale blonde hair in frustration and deep thought.
 “Since you came up with it last night,” she said, “you must be able to come up with it again.
 You were with rabbinical students, therefore you were talking about the Bible.
 Biblical whale jokes.
 What comes to mind?”

 “Um,” I said.
 “Obviously the Biblical king Ahab is an suspect, given his namesake.
-So…aha!…Ahab was visiting Jerusalem, and he kept trying to shoot Moby Dick from there, and but it’s so far inland he couldn’t reach the sea with his harpoon, so he ordered the construction of a great rampart to give him a height advantage…”
+So... aha!...
+Ahab was visiting Jerusalem, and he kept trying to shoot Moby Dick from there, and but it’s so far inland he couldn’t reach the sea with his harpoon, so he ordered the construction of a great rampart to give him a height advantage...”

 She stared at me, a calculating stare.

-“…and to this very day, it is known as the Whaling Wall,” I finished, and both of us started giggling.
+“... and to this very day, it is known as the Whaling Wall,” I finished, and both of us started giggling.

 “Wait,” said Weird Hair Girl.
 “Why did I think introducing the two of you would be a good idea?
 This is the worst thing that ever happened.”